gilch/hissp/README.md

 Fine.
 You can write macros for any syntax you please.

-Also recall that (reader) macros can return arbitrary Python snippets and the compiler will emit them verbatim.
+Also recall that both reader and compiler macros can return arbitrary Python snippets and the compiler will emit them verbatim if it contains a space or parentheses.
 You should generally avoid doing this, because then you're metaprogramming with strings instead of AST.
 You're giving up a lot of Hissp's power.